According to Rob, food that has the “right kind of charr” is better.

 And as you can imagine, there is a definite technique to this age-old method of cooking.
 Which is why Rob offered a few resources:

 “I have some recommended reading for people that are into it.
 Two of the first books I would recommend are ‘Seven Fires: Grilling the Argentine Way’ and ‘Mallman on Fire’ by Francis Mallman.
 Then, a few other good ones are: ‘Taming the Feast’ by Ben Ford, ‘Cooking with Fire’ by Paula Marcoux, and ‘Food from the Fire’ by Niklas Ekstedt.”

 If you couldn’t tell, Rob happens to be one of the most well-read people in the studio—and it is not limited to only the topics he’s interested in.

 In the end, Rob is one of the many curious people at Uncorked who is exploring interesting things in his free time.
 To hear more stories like this, continue to follow our blog and check out the People Series posts once-a-month.

 About Robinson Eaton: Rob is a producer at Uncorked Studios who has a profound reverence for human-centered design.
 His goal is to use design-thinking to solve real world problems, while leading teams by asking insightful questions throughout the development of a project.

-More about the Uncorked People Series: The Uncorked People Series features the stories of Uncorked folks and what makes them who they are.
+*More about the Uncorked People Series: The Uncorked People Series features the stories of Uncorked folks and what makes them who they are.
 It tells the tales of the insatiably curious and multifaceted people that make the company what it is.
-The blogs are published on the first Friday of each month.
-Stay tuned for more.
+The blogs are published once a month.
+Stay tuned for more.*